ArsElectronicaFuturelab/DeepSpaceProcessingReferences/README.md

 ## EnhancedDeepSpaceSample

 This little bit more enhanced version is object oriented and uses a bit more files to split up the code in functional blocks.
 It also opens a window and reads out the data from Pharus.
 But there is also a player object which represents each tracked person in the space.
 This player has also a very rudimentary approach to track jumps in the space.

+## Testing with Pharus

+Use this [Pharus Simulator](https://github.com/ArsElectronicaFuturelab/UE-DeepSpace-PharusLasertracking/tree/main/PharusSimulators/PharusRecSimulator) to test your Pharus integration locally with some prerecorded tracks.